This e-book presents information on deduction automation that every A/R leader should know before starting their automation journey.

 Deductions volumes have been growing over the years, making it more challenging for companies to handle the work with existing resources.
-According to 2018 Customer Deduction Survey, 32% believe overall deduction dollars as a percentage of sales in the past 12 months has increased.1
+According to the 2018 Customer Deduction Survey, 32% believe overall deduction dollars as a percentage of sales in the past 12 months have increased.

 Automation plays a crucial role in helping companies return their focus to high-value activities.
 A majority of the constraints hampering credit and A/R managers could be overcome by identifying low-value manual activities in deductions processes and automating such wasteful steps.
 Keeping that as a focal point of discussion, this article analyzes the nature of deductions and the low-value manual tasks that are taking up valuable time and resources.
 Best-in-class automation options available for speeding-up the resolution process will also be explored.